taml/block-storage/README.md

 ```
 #### volumes.list()

-Brings a list of all volumes on your Digital Ocean's account.
+Provides a list of all volumes on your Digital Ocean account.

 ```js